ursa-mikail/ring_and_group_signatures/readme.md

 We will end up with the signature (v=Ek(u)), and which completes the ring.

+To check the signature, the receiver computes the ring, and checks that the result matches the sent signature.

 ✅ The actual signer is designated by index signer_index passed to .sign().